 Complementing the CAM Act, Norway has two national regulations that both relate to the provision of CAM:

-This regulation details CAM providers’ marketing and use of professional titles.
-It is meant to ensure patient’s safety by keeping marketing of CAM services and providers unbiased and fact-oriented:
+This regulation details CAM providers’ marketing and their use of professional titles.
+It is meant to ensure patient’s safety by keeping marketing of CAM services and providers unbiased and fact-oriented.
+Further, the regulation takes on a clear consumer perspective by stating that all marketing of CAM will be assessed based on the immediate impression the marketing creates for the average patient.
+Thus,the regulation aims to help ensure that the patient does not get unrealistic perceptions of what help can be expected.

-- Professional titles in the field of CAM are generally not protected: Anyone may use titles such as "acupuncturist", "herbal therapist" etc.
+- Professional titles in the field of CAM are generally not protected.
+Anyone may use titles such as "acupuncturist", "homeopath", "herbalist" etc.

-- Non-medically qualified CAM providers cannot use titles that might confuse them with medically qualified health professionals, or give the impression that they represent the official health care system.
+- Non-medically trained/ qualified providers cannot use titles that give the impression they have such qualifications, or that they represent the official health care system.

-- CAM providers’ marketing of their services cannot give the impression that they are effective for specific health problems.
+- CAM providers’ marketing of their services is not allowed to give the impression that they are effective for specific health problems.

 - CAM providers cannot market treatment directed at patients/ conditions regulated by Sections 5,6 and 7 in the CAM Act.